 Rita Irwin discussed the role of creativity in the curriculum – past, present and future – at a free public event at the University of Auckland in November.
 Here is the abstract for her presentation.

 Creative teaching and learning for the twenty-first century

-In her presentation, Professor Irwin will provide an overview of previous creativity research, and offer contemporary examples of creative teaching and learning in higher education, public schools, and professional learning communities.
+In her presentation, Professor Irwin provided an overview of previous creativity research, and offered contemporary examples of creative teaching and learning in higher education, public schools, and professional learning communities.

 About Professor Rita L. Irwin

 Professor Rita L. Irwin is currently Professor of Art Education and Curriculum Studies in the Department of Curriculum and Pedagogy at the University of British Columbia in Vancouver, Canada.
 She is also President of the International Society for Education through Art (InSEA).
 Her research interests span in-service art education, teacher education, socio-cultural issues, curriculum practices in informal learning settings, and a/r/tography.

 Rita publishes widely, exhibits her artworks, and has secured a range of research grants, including a number of Social Science and Humanities Research Council of Canada grants to support her work in Canada, Australia, Taiwan, and beyond.
 She was made a Distinguished Fellow of the National Art Education Association in the USA, and has won the Ted T. Aoki Award for Distinguished Service in Canadian Curriculum Studies (CACS), the Canadian Art Teacher of the Year Award (CSEA), the Elliot Eisner Lifetime Achievement Award (NAEA) and the Killam Award for Excellence in Mentoring (UBC).